 Estate planning and medical surrogate documents are essential for everyone, but they’re particularly important for unmarried couples.
 The sudden death or disability of one partner could cut the other out of critical decisions and jeopardize ownership of shared property and other belongings.

-“If you choose not to marry or the law prevents you from marrying … it’s of critical importance that you make your intentions known,” says Schwartz, one of the lawyers in the case challenging Florida’s ban on same-sex marriage.
+“If you choose not to marry or the law prevents you from marrying … it’s of critical importance that you make your intentions known,” says Schwartz.
 “The consequences for not doing that can be grave.”

 This type of planning is not just for the rich.
 When you die, your estate is anything you own, from trinkets to your best-selling novels to your 15-year-old used car.
 Plus, there are situations short of death when unmarried couples may need documents spelling out their rights.
 Those include the disability or illness of one partner, requiring someone else to make financial and medical decisions.
 The equivalent of a prenuptial agreement – known as a domestic partnership agreement or living together agreement – can also be useful if a couple joins their financial lives and then splits.

 The rights of unmarried couples differ from state to state.
 Some states recognize common-law marriage and others don’t, for example.
-Married same-sex couples face particular challenges because currently only 17 states and the District of Columbia have embraced marriage equality.
+Married same-sex couples face may face particular challenges.
 That means the rights marriage grants may not apply if these couples move to or even visit states that have not legalized gay marriage.